Trial of U.S. pastor facing 35 years in prison set to start Monday in Turkey

 After visiting Brunson in prison in March, Tillis stated that "Pastor Brunson is being used as a political pawn by some elements of the Turkish government."

-Last September, Erdogan said that Turkey would send Brunson back to the U.S. if Washington carried out an extradition request for Gulen.
+Last September, Erdogan said that Turkey would send Brunson back to the United States if Washington carried out an extradition request for Gulen.

 "Give him (Gulen) to us," Erdogan said.
 "Then we will try him (Brunson) and give him to you."